Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/1-call-api-react/AppCreationScripts/AppCreationScripts.md

 These scripts are:

 - `Configure.ps1` which:
-  - creates Azure AD applications and their related objects (permissions, dependencies, secrets, app roles),
+  - creates Microsoft Entra applications and their related objects (permissions, dependencies, secrets, app roles),
   - changes the configuration files in the sample projects.
   - creates a summary file named `createdApps.html` in the folder from which you ran the script, and containing, for each Azure AD application it created:
     - the identifier of the application